yuriystupak2020/infrared_detection_objects/README.md

 here are differents files and ampties for infrared detection from drons and another infrared ways

-Detected soldiers in reduts after 4-time squizee video
+Detected soldiers in reduts after 4-time squizee video For squizee fotos and videos and open threads cand find help there: https://github.com/yuriystupak2020/AugmentationInfrared1
 ![](infrared_soldiers.png)

 Before art filters: